qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/00_intro.rst

 The screenshot above illustrates how to get the layer currently selected in the layer list, show its ID and optionally, if it is a vector layer, show the feature count.
-For interaction with QGIS environment, there is :data:`qgis.utils.iface` variable, which is instance of :class:`QgisInterface`.
+For interaction with QGIS environment, there is a :data:`iface` variable, which is an instance of :class:`QgisInterface`.
 This interface allows access to the map canvas, menus, toolbars and other parts of the QGIS application.